 RRC Technical Assistance (RRC TA) match funding is a resource available to eligible communities who are actively engaged in Redevelopment Ready Communities.
 RRC may provide funding support for various projects needed to reach or maintain certification.
-While exact investment parameters may vary based on numerous factors, RRC TA match funding can typically cover up to 75% of a project's cost with the remaining amount coming directly from the community or its partners.
+While exact investment parameters may vary based on numerous factors, RRC TA match funding can cover up to 75% of a project's cost with the remaining amount coming directly from the community or its partners.
 Communities are currently eligible for up to $30,000* over the lifetime of their efforts to reach RRC certification.

 *This is a maximum amount - communities are not guaranteed to receieve this full amount.

-In order to be eligible, a community must meet three key thresholds:
+In order to apply for funding, a community must meet three key thresholds:

 RRC TA match funding can be used to help a community cover the cost of professional services for most items identified as red/yellow in its baseline report.
 Common uses include master plan updates, downtown plans, zoning ordinance updates, and economic development/marketing strategies.
 Each potential project is evaluated on a case-by-case basis.
 Funding is not guaranteed until agreements are signed.

 Communities who are RRC certified may continue to request support on a case-by-case basis for special projects.

-There is no formal application process for accessing RRC TA match funding.
+There is currently no formal application process for accessing RRC TA match funding.
 Instead, the community works closely with its assigned RRC planner to identify a project, provider and funding level.
 Funding requests now require an application which provides greater consistency in how RRC evaluates requests.
 In general, the process works as follows*: